kohyarp/KP-Assignemnt4-py-Container/README.md

+# This work is a Fork of the main by KP
+This work does not follow the way exlained below, but the isntruction given in a seperate email.
+The continaner are made directly by Docker thru GitHub Secterts without using AZURE.

 # Containerized Python API Template repository

 Learn how to create a container and package it with GitHub Actions.
 This repository template gives you a good starting point for a Dockerfile, GitHub Actions workflow, and Python code.